View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Experiments

 \subsection{Implementation Details}

 We implement our method with help from the publicly available codebase from DFF~\cite{kobayashi2022distilledfeaturefields}.
 We model our feature branch after the RGB branch of Instant-NGP~\cite{mueller2022instant} -- we employ a multi-resolution grid hash encoder to transform 3D coordinates into features, followed by an MLP.
 For the grid hash encoder, we configure the number of levels to $17$, features per level to $4$, and the hash map size to $2^{20}$.
 The MLP comprises three hidden layers with $128$ dimensions each, producing a final output feature of $256$ dimensions.

-On Blender-HS and PartNet, we train our model for $20,000$ iterations with a batch size of $4096$ and use the same optimization parameters as DFF.
-In contrastive learning (see \cref{eq:contrastive}), we set the temperature $\tau$ to $0.1$ and sample $64$ positive and negative pairs from each mask.
-For depth continuity loss, we sample $16$ patches per mask, and begin using the depth continuity loss after $5000$ iterations.
-During 3D inference, we extract a point cloud from training-view depth maps, apply voxel downsampling with voxel size $2\times 10^{-3}$, and run outlier removal with distance threshold $4\times 10^{-3}$ and number threshold of $1$.
-We build the graph of points using $k_{graph}=16$ nearest neighbors, and we transfer point segmentation labels into a novel view using the mode of $k_{query}=5$ nearest neighbors.
-We retain $N=200$ graph components and set the distance threshold $d$ to be $5 \times 10^{-3}$.
-Please refer to ~\cref{sec:method} for definitions of the above hyperparameters.
+We provide additional implementation details in the supplementary.

 For our quantitative evaluation on Blender-HS, we compute the NC score of LSeg, DFF, LeRF, and our method across 50 distance thresholds ranging from $0.01$ to $0.50$.
 We follow DFF~\cite{kobayashi2022distilledfeaturefields} and perform all evaluation on $4\times$ downsampled images.
 For all methods, we exclude masks containing fewer than $20$ pixels.